Year 5 Curriculum Newsletter for Spring 2

 Our PSHE topic this year is ‘Drugs, Tobacco and Alcohol Education’, which forms part of our safeguarding curriculum.
 The children will begin to look at the risks associated with tobacco products and then begin to think about the way smoking is portrayed in the media.
 The children then learn techniques and strategies to avoid succumbing to peer pressure around a number of issues but specifically focusing on pressure to use tobacco products.

-This half term the focus for computing in Year 5 will be coding and online safety.
+This half term the focus for computing in Year 5 will be coding.
 Using the Espresso Coding app we will be working on creating a variety of our own games using conditional statements and variables.
 We will also be having e-safety lessons looking at what constitutes appropriate online interaction, which will develop into discussions about how to ensure that we always stay safe online.

 In Music this half-term, the children will be introduced to the solfa singing names and handsigns to support learning melodies.
 They will improvise pitch to a given rhythm using three different levels of pitch.
 They will singing in two parts.
 They will also be exploring music from a range of genres and learning about the history of some of this music, as well as some well-known musical artists